 Frequently Asked Questions

-What is the relationship between OneWorld Boston, Cummings Foundation, and Cummings Properties?
+What is the relationship between Cummings Foundation and Cummings Properties?

-What is the best way to arrange a meeting with a representative of OneWorld Boston?
+What is the best way to arrange a meeting with a representative of Cummings Foundation?

 Although members of Grant Selection Committees sometimes make unannounced site visits, Cummings Foundation has a policy that staff members do not conduct pre-arranged site visits or hold informational, relationship-building meetings.
 Since this policy is applied uniformly, organizations will not be disadvantaged by it in any way.

-Does my organization’s focus fit within OneWorld Boston’s guidelines?
+Does my organization’s focus fit within the $100K for 100 guidelines?
 How should I determine whether to apply for a grant?

-Please review the Grant Information section carefully to determine whether an organization is eligible for a OneWorld Boston grant and falls within the funding priorities.
-In the interest of equal consideration and attention, please do not contact OneWorld Boston to inquire whether an organization is a good fit for a grant.
+Please review the Grant Information section carefully to determine whether an organization is eligible for a $100K for 100 grant and falls within the funding priorities.
+In the interest of equal consideration and attention, please do not contact Cummings Foundation to inquire whether an organization is a good fit for a grant.
 Rather, please submit an online Letter of Inquiry, according to the guidelines stated on the Grant Information page.

-Is it possible to receive funding if my organization does not match OneWorld Boston’s focus?
+Is it possible to receive funding if my organization does not match Cummings Foundation's focus?

 Funding is unlikely, however, an anonymous review committee will be pleased to make that formal determination based on your Letter of Inquiry.

 If my organization is headquartered outside the Foundation's tri-county area, but would expend the funds within the tri-county area, could it still receive funding?

-If my organization is a regional chapter of a national organization, but serves those in eastern Middlesex County, could it still receive funding?
+If my organization is a regional chapter of a national organization, but serves those in the Foundation's tri-country focus area, could it still receive funding?

-OneWorld Boston appreciates the positive impact national organizations have on the local area, however, its support is primarily focused on local organizations without access to the infrastructure of a national network.
-Some local branches may be considered if they have complete financial independence from the national organization.
+Cummings Foundation appreciates the positive impact national organizations have on the local area; however, its support is primarily focused on local organizations without access to the infrastructure of a national network.
+Local affiliates may be considered if they have an EIN separate from the national organization.

 Are there standard grant proposal requirements or a specific form?

-Organizations wishing to apply for grant funding from OneWorld Boston should first submit a very simple online Letter of Inquiry.
-Not-for-profits with requests that meet the Foundation’s eligibility requirements, fall within its funding priorities, and are considered potential candidates for funding will then be invited to complete full grant applications.
+Organizations wishing to apply for grant funding should first submit the online Letter of Inquiry.
+A limited number of requests that meet the Foundation’s eligibility requirements, fall within its funding priorities, and are considered potential candidates for funding will then be invited to complete full grant applications.
 Proposals submitted in any other manner will not be considered.

 Can my organization submit more than one Letter of Inquiry in the same grant cycle?

-While organizations are welcome to submit multiple Letters of Inquiry, no more than one letter from the same organization will result in an invitation to apply for a grant.
-Departments at large institutions, such as universities and hospitals, are encouraged to coordinate efforts to ensure the highest priority need is presented first.
+Organizations should submit no more than one Letter per grant cycle.
+Departments at large institutions, such as universities and hospitals, are encouraged to coordinate efforts to ensure the highest priority need is presented.

 Does receiving an invitation to complete a full application mean my organization is likely to receive a grant?

-No. In 2012, OneWorld Boston awarded grants to approximately one-third of the organizations that completed full applications.
-While that ratio may change in either direction for 2013, we expect the selection of grantees will again be a highly competitive process, in which the number of fully worthy applications reviewed will exceed considerably the number of grants awarded.
-In 2013, 100 grants of $100,000 each will be awarded, mostly over periods of one to four years.
+No. In past years, Cummings Foundation has awarded grants to 35-45 percent of the organizations that completed full applications.
+We expect that the selection of grantees will continue to be a highly competitive process in which the number of fully worthy applications reviewed will exceed considerably the number of grants awarded.

-Does OneWorld Boston have a policy regarding indirect costs?
+Does Cummings Foundation have a policy regarding overhead or indirect costs?

 If my application was declined, is there a waiting period to submit another request?

 There is no waiting period for organizations that have been declined for a grant.
-It is strongly recommended, however, that these not-for-profits review OneWorld Boston’s guidelines closely before submitting a Letter of Inquiry the following year.
+It is strongly recommended, however, that these nonprofits review the guidelines closely before submitting a Letter of Inquiry the following year.